User guide

 Beats tools

-A set of tools responsible for beats and tempo management.
-You can find them grouped in the top right area of the main window.
-From left to right, the Quantizer aligns the samples on beats and on exact fractions of beats.
+This set of tools is responsible for beat and tempo management.
+You can find it grouped in the top-right area of the main window.
+From left to right, the Quantizer aligns samples to beats and exact beat subdivisions.
 It works only when the main sequencer is running.
-More information in the Performing part 1 chapter; The BPM button changes the speed of your performance; the Beats/bars button changes the number of beats and bars of the main sequencer; the Beat operators (last two buttons on the right) dynamically shrink or expand the the total number of beats of the main sequencer.
+For more information, see the Performing part 1 chapter.
+The BPM button changes the speed of your performance; the Beats/bars button changes the number of beats and bars in the main sequencer; and the Beat operators (the last two buttons on the right) dynamically decrease or increase the total number of beats in the main sequencer.